GoogleCloudPlatform/functions-framework-dart/dartfn/templates/json/README.md

   GreetingResponse({required this.salutation, required this.name});

-  // The following two marshalling methods are standard boilerplate that
+// This  class also includes two marshalling methods that are
-  //depend on generated code in 'functions.g.dart' ...
+// standard boilerplate that depend on generated code in 'functions.g.dart'

-  // To help with testing, the implementation also overrides the equality
+// To help with testing, this class also overrides the equality (`==`)
-  // operator (and therefore also hashcode).
+// operator, and therefore also `hashCode`.
 }

 @CloudFunction()